 Speak to other caravan owners

 There are likely already caravan owners renting out their caravan who you can speak to about pricing.
 You can ask them for advice to get an idea of how much you should be charging for your own caravan.
-Keep in mind that caravan owners agree not to undercut each other on rental prices to secure a booking.
-You might be in competition with each other, but you’re also in the same boat.
+Keep in mind that many caravan owners agree not to undercut each other on rental prices to secure a booking.
+You might be in competition with each other, but you’re also working together.

 You need to consider costs such as: